incatswetrust/DatabaseBackupUtility/README.md

 ## Overview

-The **Database Backup Utility** is a versatile tool designed to simplify the process of creating and restoring backups for various database management systems (DBMS).
+The **Database Backup Utility v.1.0.0** is a versatile tool designed to simplify the process of creating and restoring backups for various database management systems (DBMS).
 This tool is especially useful for developers and administrators who need a reliable way to manage database backups via a command-line interface.

 ## Features